Updated: Jan 12

 Don't worry, I never forget about cats!
 In the next blog, we'll be looking at the evolutionary history of cats and how relevant the cats evolutionary past is to what you should be feeding your puss cat today.

-In the meantime, have you subscribed to TAIL MAIL yet?
-Being a subscriber is the best way to stay up to date on animal health PLUS you receive discounts and free shipping PLUS your free eGuide 'The 7 Secret Ingredients In Your Pet's Food'!
+In the meantime, have you subscribed to my newsletter yet?
+Being a subscriber is the best way to stay up to date on natural animal health PLUS you receive discounts and your free holistic guide to optimum wellness for animals!
 Subscribe here.